-Definition: The power which is actually consumed or utilized in an AC Circuit is called True power or Active Power or real power.
-It is measured in kilo watt (kW) or MW.
+Definition: The power which is actually consumed or utilised in an AC Circuit is called True power or Active power or Real power.
+It is measured in kilowatt (kW) or MW.
 It is the actual outcomes of the electrical system which runs the electric circuits or load.

 Definition: The product of root mean square (RMS) value of voltage and current is known as Apparent Power.
 This power is measured in kVA or MVA.

-It has been seen that the power is consumed only in resistance.
-A pure inductor and a pure capacitor do not consume any power, since in a half cycle whatever power is received from the source by these components, the same power is returned to the source.
-This power which returns and flows in both the direction in the circuit is called Reactive power.
+It has been seen that power is consumed only in resistance.
+A pure inductor and a pure capacitor do not consume any power since in a half cycle whatever power is received from the source by these components, the same power is returned to the source.
+This power which returns and flows in both the direction in the circuit, is called Reactive power.
 This reactive power does not perform any useful work in the circuit.

-In the pure resistive circuit, the current is in phase with the applied voltage, whereas in pure inductive and capacitive circuit the current is 90 degrees out of phase. i.e If the inductive load is connected in the circuit the current lags voltage by 90 degrees and if the capacitive load is connected the current leads the voltage by 90 degrees.
+In a purely resistive circuit, the current is in phase with the applied voltage, whereas in a purely inductive and capacitive circuit the current is 90 degrees out of phase, i.e., if the inductive load is connected in the circuit the current lags voltage by 90 degrees and if the capacitive load is connected the current leads the voltage by 90 degrees.

 - True power = voltage x current in phase with the voltage

 - Reactive power = voltage x current out of phase with the voltage